 The IATC is delivered online free of charge.
-Related testing and assessment sessions take place at ICEF Workshops and in conjunction with selected industry events and locations around the world.
+Related testing and assessment sessions take place at ICEF Events and in conjunction with selected industry events and locations around the world.

 Participants who complete the IATC assessment successfully are issued with a certificate, certifying them as ICEF Trained Agent Counsellors (ITAC).

 - Provide education agents with information about the Australian education system and Australia as a study destination, education quality assurance issues, and the Australian visa regulation system;

 - Keep agents abreast of changes and developments in international education services;